3 Sources

 Copy Link

-The FBI issued an alert about criminals using AI to alter social media images for virtual kidnapping scams.
-Scammers text victims claiming to have kidnapped loved ones, then send AI-generated photos as proof.
-These extortion scams cost victims $2.7 million last year, with deepfake attacks now occurring every five minutes globally and U.S. fraud losses projected to hit $40 billion by 2027.
+The FBI issued a public alert about virtual kidnapping scams where criminals use AI to doctor social media images into fake proof of life photos.
+Fraudsters text victims claiming to have kidnapped loved ones and send AI-generated images to extort ransom payments.
+With deepfake attacks occurring every five minutes globally and U.S. fraud losses projected to hit $40 billion by 2027, the agency urges families to establish code words and verify claims before paying.

 1